eclipse-tractusx/item-relationship-service/charts/full-irs/README.md

 ### Run test data

 To create test data, the script: ```upload-testdata.sh``` should be run only after the ports were forwarded.
-To clean-up test data, the script: ```deleteIRSTestData.sh``` should be run only after the ports were forwarded.
+To clean up test data, the script: ```deleteIRSTestData.sh``` should be run only after the ports were forwarded.

 #### Generate Key Cloak token